jruby/jrubyfx/README.md

 Creating Application and Controller
 -----------------------------------

-Import jrubyfxml file, and subclass FXMLApplication and FXMLController.
+Import jrubyfxml file, and subclass FXApplication and FXController.
-At the bottom of the file, call _yourFxmlApplicationClass_.launch().
+At the bottom of the file, call _yourFXApplicationClass_.launch().
 Override start(stage) in the application, and initialize(url, resources) in the controller.
 See src/Demo.rb for commented example.